-- Don’t let baby nap for 3-4 hours before I get there.
-I know it can be hard with a newborn, but trust me, it’ll be worth it!
+- Try to not let baby nap for 3 hours before you plan to leave.
+I know it can be hard with a newborn, but trust me, it’d be worth it!
 Talking, showing her toys, changing diapers, even a bath (as long as the belly button has fallen) can be helpful activities to keep the baby up.

-- Keep a pacifier handy ONLY if you are planning on using one.
+- Bring a pacifier ONLY if you are planning on using one.

 Safety is my number one priority when it comes to newborn photography.